 You need to drag this calculated field, MonthFilter, into the Filters area on the worksheet and set the value to True.

-To make this parameter able to filter all worksheets on your dashboard just simply drag this MonthFilter field into the Filters section of all worksheets that will be displayed on the dashboard and set the value to True.
-Now create your dashboard and when you change the value in the parameter it will change all of the worksheets.
+To use the parameter to filter all worksheets on your dashboard simply drag this MonthFilter field into the Filters section of all worksheets on the dashboard and set the value to True.
+Now create your dashboard.
+When you change the value in the parameter it will change all of the worksheets.
 In other words it’s a dashboard level filter.

 NOTE: When published on to the server this didn’t work properly, perhaps due to a Tableau server bug, but I’m really not sure.
 Anyway, the work around is here.